 Now, let’s look at some of the uses for Epsom Salt in the garden.

 Epsom Salts Aids In Seed Germination

-You can add Epsom salt to the soil as an amendment before planting seeds for your garden.
+You can add Epsom salt for plants as an amendment before sowing seeds for your garden.
 This can give your plants a dominant boost right from the start.

 Magnesium helps in seed germination by aiding to strengthen cell walls.
 This leads to an increase in germination percentage and stronger seedlings.